Oddi

 For centuries, Oddi (Old Norse: [ˈodːe]) was the central home of the powerful family, Oddaverjar.
-The two best known leaders in Oddi were Sæmundur Sigfússon the Learned (1056-1133) and his grandson Jón Loftsson (1124-1197).
-The famous historian Snorri Sturluson (1178-1241) was brought up and educated in Oddi by Jón Loftsson.
+The two best known leaders in Oddi were Sæmundur Sigfússon the Learned (1056–1133) and his grandson Jón Loftsson (1124–1197).
+The historian Snorri Sturluson (1178–1241) was brought up and educated in Oddi by Jón Loftsson.
 It has been suggested that the name of the Edda is derived from Oddi.

-Iceland's patron saint Þorlákur Þórhallsson received his education at Oddi from the age of nine (1142-1147) and looked upon the priest Eyjólfur Saemundsson as his foster-father. Þorlákur received Holy Orders in the Diaconate at the age of fifteen and then the Catholic priesthood at age eighteen.
+Iceland's patron saint Þorlákur Þórhallsson received his education at Oddi from the age of nine (1142–1147) and looked upon the priest Eyjólfur Saemundsson as his foster-father. Þorlákur received Holy Orders in the Diaconate at the age of fifteen and then the Catholic priesthood at age eighteen.